bkonkle/nakago/website/docs/tutorial.md

 }
 ```

 Again, replace `simple` with your actual project name.
-The `CONFIG_PATH` variable is used so that you can replace that with `config/ci.toml` or whatever you need for testing in different environments.
+The `CONFIG_PATH` variable is used so that you can replace that with `config.ci.toml` or whatever you need for testing in different environments.

 Now, create a `test_users_int.rs` to represent your User integration tests, which will currently just test the `/username` endpoint.